tsamsonWA/nodejs-cloudant/README.md

     $ npm install --save cloudant

-Notice that your package.json will now reflect this GitHub link.
+Notice that your package.json will now reflect this package.
 Everyting is working if you can run this command with no errors:

     $ node -e 'require("cloudant"); console.log("Cloudant works");'
     Cloudant works